chanzuckerberg/miniwdl/README.md

 }
 ```

-By first analyzing the workflow, this tool translates the freeform command-line arguments into appropriately-typed JSON inputs for Cromwell (for strings, numbers, files, and arrays thereof).
-It downloads the Cromwell JAR file automatically to a temporary location; a compatible `java` JRE must be available to launch it.
+By first analyzing the WDL code, this tool translates the freeform command-line arguments into appropriately-typed JSON inputs for Cromwell.
+It downloads the Cromwell JAR file automatically to a temporary location; a compatible `java` JRE must be available to run it.
 The outputs and logs are written to a new date/time-named subdirectory of the current working directory (overridable; see `--help`).

 ## `WDL` package